zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/factory-configuration.md

 com.liferay.organizations.internal.configuration.OrganizationTypeConfiguration-default.config
 ```

-Following the example from the [Adding a New Organization Type](../../users-and-permissions/organizations/adding-a-new-organization-type.md) article, you could add the _League_ type with a configuration file named
+Following the example from [Adding a New Organization Type](../../users-and-permissions/organizations/adding-a-new-organization-type.md), you could add the _League_ type with a configuration file named

 ```bash
 com.liferay.organizations.internal.configuration.OrganizationTypeConfiguration-league.config